 Can You Have Two Car Loans at Once?

 You may find yourself in a situation, particularly with your husband or wife, where you may need to have two car loans out at the same time.
-Whatever the circumstance, the answer is typical of most finance questions: it depends.
+Whatever the circumstances, the answer is typical of most finance questions: it depends.